accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/obligations.md

 1. the contact page;
 1. the "accessibility" page;
 1. the "help" page;
-1. the page or set of pages making up the website's [documentation](../../html/en/raweb1/glossaire.html#documentation) (if different from the "accessibility" page and the "help" page);
+1. the page or set of pages making up the website [documentation](../../html/en/raweb1/glossaire.html#documentation) (if different from the "accessibility" page and the "help" page);
 1. the page or set of pages making up the [documentation](../../html/en/raweb1/glossaire.html#documentation) for the [help desk](../../html/en/raweb1/glossaire.html#help-desk);
-1. the "site map" page;
+1. the "sitemap" page;
 1. at least one relevant page for each type of service provided and any other main intended use (e.g. 1st level headings in the tree structure), including the search functionality;
 1. a page containing at least one relevant downloadable document, where applicable, for each type of service provided and for any other main intended use;
 1. the set of pages making up a process (for example, an input form or a multi-page transaction);